kauanfelipe96/passport-react-vite/README.md

 This project was developed in collaboration with a FiveM city to create a virtual passport that displays players' identity data.
 The passport features smooth 3D animations for opening and closing, resembling a real-life document.

 It is designed to help authorities and citizens access player information easily, adding an immersive and functional element to the city.
-This project deepened my expertise in React, TypeScript, and FiveM integration, and it is currently in use within the city.
+This project deepened my expertise in React, TypeScript, Tailwind CSS, and FiveM integration, and it is currently in use within the city.

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A lightning-fast build tool for modern web projects.
 - **TypeScript**: Adds static typing to JavaScript, improving code reliability.
+- **Tailwind CSS**: A utility-first CSS framework for styling the project with ease.
 - **Axios**: For backend communication.

 ## Features